Every continent, country, and the city has something amazing to offer; we look to travel bloggers & their favorite destinations around the world.

-The waft of delicious food cooking on the breeze is enough to set your stomach rumbling in unison with your mouth watering, and you won’t be disappointed.
+The waft of delicious food cooking in the breeze is enough to set your stomach rumbling in unison with your mouth-watering, and you won’t be disappointed.

 Things to Do

-Fisherman’s Village begins only a mere few metres away from the Hansar Samui and is a popular and bustling area that presents a generous mix of restaurants, salons, tailors, clothing stalls, convenience stores and souvenir shops.
+Fisherman’s Village begins only a mere few meters away from the Hansar Samui and is a popular and bustling area that presents a generous mix of restaurants, salons, tailors, clothing stalls, convenience stores, and souvenir shops.

 Don’t forget to bring along your best bartering skills too, especially for the Friday night markets.

-Besides spending the day poolside or beachside (and always be sun smart) you are spoiled for choice with tour operators in Bophut offering a variety of day tours, hiring of Jet Ski’s, parasailing and even reps advertising to watch Muay Thai boxing matches take place at the main boxing stadium in Chaweng.
+Besides spending the day poolside or beachside (and always be sun smart) you are spoiled for choice with tour operators in Bophut offering a variety of day tours, hiring a Jet Ski, parasailing, and even reps advertising to watch Muay Thai boxing matches take place at the main boxing stadium in Chaweng.

 French Alps – Portes du Soleil

 My love for the mountains and snowboarding took me to work on and off during five consecutive Winters – and a whole Summer – in many ski resorts spread across the Alps.
 I got to know epic resorts like Val Thorens – in the domain of Les 3 Vallees, Saint-François-Longchamp, Risoul-Vars, Pra Loup, Les 2 Alps and many others.
 But my favorite was, indeed, Portes du Soleil.